Cabrits National Park, Dominica - Things to Do in Cabrits National Park

 Top Things to Do in Cabrits National Park

-Wander through the remarkably preserved 18th-century British fort complex, featuring stone barracks, officer quarters, and cannon emplacements overlooking Prince Rupert Bay.
-The fort's strategic position offers panoramic views of the coastline while providing insight into Dominica's colonial military history through interpretive trails and restored buildings.
+Wander through the remarkably preserved 18th-century British fort complex featuring stone barracks, officer quarters, and cannon emplacements.
+The fort offers panoramic views of Prince Rupert Bay and provides fascinating insights into Dominica's colonial military history through interpretive displays and restored buildings.

-Booking Tip: Entry costs around $5 USD and the park is open daily from 8 AM to 4 PM.
-Visit early morning or late afternoon for the best lighting for photography and cooler temperatures.
-Guided tours can be arranged through the park office for $10-15 per person.
+Booking Tip: Entry costs around $5 USD per person and the fort is open daily from 8 AM to 4 PM.
+Visit early morning or late afternoon for the best lighting and cooler temperatures, and allow 2-3 hours to fully explore the complex.

-Booking Tip: Snorkel gear rental costs $10-15 per day from operators in Portsmouth or bring your own.
-Best visibility is typically in the morning before 11 AM.
-Local boat operators charge $25-40 per person for guided snorkel trips including equipment.
+Booking Tip: Snorkel gear rental costs $10-15 per day from local operators in Portsmouth.
+Best conditions are typically in the morning with calm seas, and guided snorkel tours cost $35-50 per person including equipment and boat transport.

 Getting There